johnwyse/Wyse-Physics/README.md

 ## Physics

-This website has a homepage and 3 linked pages:
+This single page web app has a homepage and 3 topic pages:
 - force
 - kinetic energy
 - acceleration